geeky-sh/geeky-sh.github.io/_posts/2021-10-16-learning-elixir.md

 #### Steps of conversion:
 - Create a separate function for `for` loop.
 (In the above example, it is `_calc_sum`)
 - One of the arguments in the function is the list that needs to be iterated
-- All the other variables that remain common across the for loop should be taken as rest of the arguments in the function.
+- All the other variables that remain common across the for loop should be taken as the rest of the arguments in the function.

 #### Approach 2:

-Problem - Given a list of strings, return a list of it’s uppercase version
+Problem - Given a list of strings, return a list of its uppercase version

 ```elixir
 defmodule Test do